Cambodia

 Arriving by plane

-Most international flights will arrive at either Phnom Penh International Airport in the east, or Siem Reap International Airport in the west although you may also be able to fly into Sihanoukville airport, in the South, from a limited number of Asian countries.
+Most international flights will arrive at either Phnom Penh International Airport in the east, or Siem Reap International Airport in the west.
+You may also be able to fly into Sihanoukville airport from a limited number of Asian countries.

 Land crossing from Vietnam, Laos or Thailand